nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 ```

 ### Assign a hostname
-For convenience, set a hostname on the machine:
+For convenience, set a hostname on the machine (e.g. `master1.local` for the master node, `worker1.local` for the first worker, and so on):
 ```
 sudo hostnamectl set-hostname master1.local
 ```

-### Assinging a static IP
+### Assign a static IP
 ```ip a``` will also show you the MAC address of this host, which you can then use to setup a DHCP reservation in the router to assign a static IP address.

 Here, we are going to assign the following static IPs